codatio/codat-docs/docs/assess/portal/overview.md

 Click the **Generate report** button to produce a new report.
 The **Last generated** field will be updated to the date and time you generated the report.
 It will keep this timestamp until the next time you generate the report.

-When a report was successfully generated, the report name (which is also the filename), with the file size and latest timestamp will be available for download.
+When a report was successfully generated, the report name (which is also the file name), with the file size and latest timestamp will be available for download.
 Clicking the **Download** button saves the Excel report to your local machine.

 ### Report types

+- [Assess Report](/assess/reports/excel-reports/assess-report): Summary of Assess data in one Excel document.
 - [Audit Report](/assess/reports/audit-report): Identifies indicators of inaccurate or out-of-date accounts, helping you to decision with confidence.